Sleep Apnea Symptoms: How to Recognize the Signs Early

 I blamed stress.
 I blamed my forties.
 I genuinely started to wonder whether this was early cognitive decline of some kind, whether something was going wrong with my brain independently of sleep.

 It wasn’t.
 It was sleep apnea.
 Within a few weeks of starting CPAP therapy, the fog started lifting.
 Within a couple of months, I felt sharper than I had in years.
-The things I thought might be permanent were almost entirely reversible once the underlying cause was treated.
+I wrote a longer post specifically on CPAP therapy and brain fog if you’ve been wondering whether yours might be reversible.

 This is the part I find hardest to write about because it involves how I was with other people, and those people didn’t deserve it.